pysal/geopyter/atoms/foundations/README.md

 ## Data Sets

 Examples in this atom make use of the following data sets:
-* [UK_Major_Metro_Areas.csv](./data/UK_Major_Metro_Areas.csv) (Derived from Wikipedia data) -- this file contains one header row and ten observations; it is intended to be easy to read for students so that they can understand what is going on when the read in the file.
-The permanent URL for this data set is: [https://github.com/pysal/geopyter/tree/master/atoms/foundations/data/UK_Metro_Areas.csv](https://github.com/pysal/geopyter/tree/master/atoms/foundations/data/UK_Metro_Areas.csv)
+1. [UK_Major_Metro_Areas.csv](./data/UK_Major_Metro_Areas.csv) (Derived from Wikipedia data) -- this data set contains one header row and ten observations; it is intended to be easy to read for students so that they can understand what is going on when the read in the file.
+The file is provided by default with a Git checkout, and the permanent remote URL is: [https://github.com/pysal/geopyter/tree/master/atoms/foundations/data/UK_Metro_Areas.csv](https://github.com/pysal/geopyter/tree/master/atoms/foundations/data/UK_Metro_Areas.csv)
-* [UK_Metro_Areas.csv](./data/UK_Metro_Areas.csv) (Derived from Wikipedia data) -- this file contains one header row and 73 observations; it is intended to demonstrate the value of computers in parsing data sets that do _not_ scan easily.
-The permanent URL for this data set is: [https://github.com/pysal/geopyter/tree/master/atoms/foundations/data/UK_Metro_Areas.csv](https://github.com/pysal/geopyter/tree/master/atoms/foundations/data/UK_Metro_Areas.csv)
+2. [UK_Metro_Areas.csv](./data/UK_Metro_Areas.csv) (Derived from Wikipedia data) -- this data set contains one header row and 73 observations; it is intended to demonstrate the value of computers in parsing data sets that do _not_ scan easily.
+The file is provided by default with a Git checkout, and the permanent remote URL is:  [https://github.com/pysal/geopyter/tree/master/atoms/foundations/data/UK_Metro_Areas.csv](https://github.com/pysal/geopyter/tree/master/atoms/foundations/data/UK_Metro_Areas.csv)
-* US Regional Income Data: this can be found in the `pysal.examples` directory under  `us_income/usjoin.csv`.
-Since this data is provided by default with PySAL it does not need to be downloaded from a remote URL.
+3. US Regional Income Data: this can be found in the `pysal.examples` directory under  `us_income/usjoin.csv`.

+Since the third data set is provided by default with PySAL it does not need to be downloaded from a remote URL or checked out of Git.
 You access this file using the following code:
 ```python
 import os
 import pysal as ps